metio/terraform-provider-k8s/docs/data-sources/dataprotection_kubeblocks_io_restore_v1alpha1_manifest.md

 Required:

-- `volume_claim_restore_policy` (String) Defines restore policy for persistent volume claim.Supported policies are as follows:- 'Parallel': parallel recovery of persistent volume claim.- 'Serial': restore the persistent volume claim in sequence, and wait until the previous persistent volume claim is restored before restoring a new one.
+- `volume_claim_restore_policy` (String) Defines restore policy for persistent volume claim.
+Supported policies are as follows: - 'Parallel': parallel recovery of persistent volume claim. - 'Serial': restore the persistent volume claim in sequence, and wait until the previous persistent volume claim is restored before restoring a new one.

 Optional:

-- `data_source_ref` (Attributes) Specifies the configuration when using 'persistentVolumeClaim.spec.dataSourceRef' method for restoring.Describes the source volume of the backup targetVolumes and the mount path in the restoring container. (see [below for nested schema](#nestedatt--spec--prepare_data_config--data_source_ref))
+- `data_source_ref` (Attributes) Specifies the configuration when using 'persistentVolumeClaim.spec.dataSourceRef' method for restoring.
+Describes the source volume of the backup targetVolumes and the mount path in the restoring container. (see [below for nested schema](#nestedatt--spec--prepare_data_config--data_source_ref))
-- `required_policy_for_all_pod_selection` (Attributes) Specifies the restore policy, which is required when the pod selection strategy for the source target is 'All'.This field is ignored if the pod selection strategy is 'Any'.optional (see [below for nested schema](#nestedatt--spec--prepare_data_config--required_policy_for_all_pod_selection))
+- `required_policy_for_all_pod_selection` (Attributes) Specifies the restore policy, which is required when the pod selection strategy for the source target is 'All'.
+This field is ignored if the pod selection strategy is 'Any'. optional (see [below for nested schema](#nestedatt--spec--prepare_data_config--required_policy_for_all_pod_selection))
 - `scheduling_spec` (Attributes) Specifies the scheduling spec for the restoring pod. (see [below for nested schema](#nestedatt--spec--prepare_data_config--scheduling_spec))
-- `volume_claims` (Attributes List) Defines the persistent Volume claims that need to be restored and mounted together into the restore job.These persistent Volume claims will be created if they do not exist. (see [below for nested schema](#nestedatt--spec--prepare_data_config--volume_claims))
+- `volume_claims` (Attributes List) Defines the persistent Volume claims that need to be restored and mounted together into the restore job.
+These persistent Volume claims will be created if they do not exist. (see [below for nested schema](#nestedatt--spec--prepare_data_config--volume_claims))
-- `volume_claims_template` (Attributes) Defines a template to build persistent Volume claims that need to be restored.These claims will be created in an orderly manner based on the number of replicas or reused if they already exist. (see [below for nested schema](#nestedatt--spec--prepare_data_config--volume_claims_template))
+- `volume_claims_template` (Attributes) Defines a template to build persistent Volume claims that need to be restored.
+These claims will be created in an orderly manner based on the number of replicas or reused if they already exist. (see [below for nested schema](#nestedatt--spec--prepare_data_config--volume_claims_template))

 <a id="nestedatt--spec--prepare_data_config--data_source_ref"></a>
 ### Nested Schema for `spec.prepare_data_config.data_source_ref`